-Trace evidence is the microscopic material which are found on the crime scene and which have great significance in solving criminal cases.
-These are very small in nature which can’t be seen by naked eyes sometimes and can be transfered from one place to another very easily.
+Trace evidence is the microscopic material found on the crime scene which has great significance in solving criminal cases.
+These are very small in nature and can’t be seen by the naked eye sometimes and can be transferred from one place to another very easily.

 Each and every contact leaves behind a trace and hence a person can be linked/unlinked to being present at a particular place.

 Trace evidence is also known as “silent witness”.
-Trace evidence links a culprit to crime scene, or things involved.
-Trace evidence is found in many forms from as large as brick to as small as hair strand.
-It can be used to investigate every type of crimes from rape to terrorist attack.
+Trace evidence links a culprit to the crime scene, or things involved.
+Trace evidence is found in many forms from as large as a brick to as small as a hair strand.
+It can be used to investigate every type of crime from rape to terrorist attacks.

-Trace evidence characterize a particular environment there will be infinitesimally correlation between the evidences of different environment.
-Typically trace evidences include hair, fibres, bloodstains, paint, glass pieces, gunshot residues, body fluids etc. It plays an important role in identification of any type of crime.
+Trace evidence characterizes a particular environment there will be an infinitesimal correlation between the evidence of different environments.
+Typically trace evidence includes hair, fibers, bloodstains, paint, glass pieces, gunshot residues, body fluids, etc.

 Types of Trace Evidence